Bee Bearding: An Overview for Beekeepers

 Is Bee Bearding Harmful to a Colony?

 Washboarding is another common behavior exhibited by honeybees that can scare anyone seeing it for the first time.
 This usually entails adult bees lining up outside the hive walls, close to the front of the hive as they rock back and forth.
 One may seem to perceive the bees as licking the outer surface of the hive.
-This behavior baffles many, and is yet to be deciphered though many theories have been put forth.
-For instance, some beekeepers believe believe it is the honeybees sending chemical signals to each other, while others perceive it as bees marking their territory.
+This behavior baffles many and is yet to be deciphered though many theories have been put forth.
+For instance, some beekeepers believe it is the honeybees sending chemical signals to each other, while others perceive it as bees marking their territory.
 The bottom line is that no one has come up with a convincing explanation for it.
+I personally agree with the latter.

 What Bee Bearding Suggests